Master of Arts in Pastoral Studies – Marriage & Family Studies

-Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking DTH 645 Nature and Grace as well as PAS 602 Fundamentals of Practical Theology.
-Following these co-requisite courses, an additional 12-credit Pastoral Studies Core is to be taken.
+Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking PAS 602 Fundamentals of Practical Theology (Every Semester) as well as DTH 645 Nature and Grace (Spring).
+Following these co-requisite courses, an additional 12-credit Marriage and Family Studies Core is to be taken.

 Four courses must be taken within each area of concentration, and these are clearly marked within each concentration.
 The remaining two courses are electives and are preferably also within the concentration.

 A candidate for the M.A. in Pastoral Studies is required to complete course work from the various areas of graduate study.
-The specific degree requirements for the Catechetical Ministry Concentration may be found in the Degree Plan below.
+The specific degree requirements for the Marriage and Family Studies Concentration may be found in the Degree Plan below.